 Venture capital firms provide equity capital to emerging and growth oriented businesses that have high market potential.
 Their major function is to assess management ability, determine market potential and provide equity capital to businesses evidencing growth potential and anticipated high returns of venture investments.
-The major venture capital firms in Minnesota are listed in the Resource Directory section of this Guide.
+The listing of major venture capital firms in Minnesota can be found at your local business library.